wiadarola/mtg-price-predictor/README.md

 # Magic The Gathering (MTG) Card Price Predictor

-Predict the price of MTG cards using various regression models and also classify if a card will be priced above or below $1.
+The project uses regression techniques to estimate the price of creature-typed Magic the Gathering cards.
+It further classifies each card by its value, determining if it's priced above or below $1.
+This categorization aids players in budget-focused decisions during the period after an expansion releases when card prices fluctuate rapidly.
+The project is purposed to inform players about the possible stabalized price of a card and to aid in making purchase judgement.

 ## Table of Contents